Smoothness of solutions of hyperbolic stochastic partial differential equations with $L^{\infty}$-vector fields: Introduction

 Let us observe that when $d=1$ and $b,\sigma :\mathbb{R}\longrightarrow \mathbb{R}$, a formal $\frac{\pi }{4}$ rotation (see for example Walsh \cite{Wa84} and Farr\'{e}, Nualart \cite{FaNu93}) can be used to transform the corresponding version of the HSPDE for \eqref{MultiplicativeSDE} with multiplicative noise term $\sigma (X(s,x))\frac{\partial ^{2}W_{s,x}}{ \partial s\partial x}$ into a non-linear random wave equation of the form

+where $\widetilde W$ is a new Wiener sheet.
+There is a rich mathematical literature on the solutions to (deterministic/random) wave equations and their continuous dependence on initial data with respect to some metrics.
+For example, Bressan and Chen \cite{BrCh17} constructed a distance functional which makes Lipschitz continuous the flow of conservative solutions to a nonlinear (deterministic) wave equation.
+We refer to \cite{BrCh17b,BCZ15} for further properties of conservative solutions for the aforementioned nonlinear wave equation.
 Using techniques from Malliavin calculus, Carmona, Nualart \cite {CaNu88} were able to show for $b,\sigma \in C_{b}(\mathbb{R})$ that the stochastic wave equation \eqref{WaveEquation} has a unique (weak) solution $X_{\cdot ,\cdot }$ on finite intervals under a Dirichlet boundary condition.
 See also Quer-Sardanyons, Tindel \cite{QuTi07} in the fractional Brownian sheet case.

 Moreover, authors in Nualart, Tindel \cite{NuTi97} establish an existence and uniqueness result for strong solutions to \eqref{SDEWienerSheet} under growth and montonicity assumptions on $b$ (when $d=1$) by using a comparison theorem.
 See also Erraoui, Nualart, Ouknine \cite {ENO03} in the case of fractional Brownian motion with parameters $H_{1},H_{2}\leq \frac{1}{2}$.